kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 {:ns #<Namespace user>, :name five, :column 1, :debug true, :line 1, :file "NO_SOURCE_PATH"}
 ```

-Anotehr use of `^` is for type hints.
+Another use of `^` is for type hints.
 These are used to tell the compiler what type the value will be and allow it to perform type specific optimisations thus potentially making resultant code a bit faster.

 ```clojure
 user=> (def ^Integer five 5)